-Sometimes, trouble comes uninvited as has been the case for Windows 10 Creators Update.
-Recent reports suggested that Creators Update breaks Windowed G-sync.
+Sometimes, trouble comes uninvited as has been the case for some Windows10 users.
+Recent reports suggested that a recent Windows Update breaks Windowed G-sync.
 A user of Windows observed, that the new build breaks Windowed G-Sync following the installation of driver 381.65 and running it with both AU and CU (with DDU after installing CU).

 Initially, there was a good performance during benchmarks but later some issue was experienced with G-Sync and CU.
 To be precise, Windowed G-Sync seems to be broken.
 Moreover, while playing a game on Windowed/Borderless Windowed, stuttering and FPS jumped from 50-100 in no time.
 This was not to be seen with the same driver version with AU before I updated and the problem was solved once back to Fullscreen.